-- The I-130 petition can be utilized in the following circumstances when an I-730 cannot be approved: - For relationships created after refugee arrival or date of asylum. - For filings submitted after the two-year deadline when a humanitarian extension is not warranted. - For a petitioner after having naturalized to become a U.S. citizen. - For a petitioner's child who was over 21 and who was not protected under the CSPA. - For a petitioner's child who is married and therefore no longer eligible to be an asylee or refugee derivative.
+- The I-130 petition can be utilized in the following circumstances when an I-730 cannot be approved: - For relationships created after refugee arrival or date of asylum. - For filings submitted after the two-year deadline when a humanitarian extension is not warranted. - For a petitioner after having naturalized to become a U.S. citizen. - o For a petitioner's child who was over 21 and who was not protected under the CSPA. - For a petitioner's child who is married and therefore no longer eligible to be an asylee or refugee derivative.
 If the petitioner becomes a U.S. citizen, they may file a Form I-130 petition for an adult, married son or daughter.
-Note, however, that there is no adult, married son or daughter eligibility category if the petitioner is an LPR. - For a PA's child who wants to apply for their own child (see note below). - There is no fee waiver for Form I-130 and family members in preference categories are subject to backlogs which can entail multi-year waits for visa availability.
+Note, however, that there is no adult, married son or daughter eligibility category if the petitioner is an LPR. - For a PA's child who wants to apply for their own child (see note below). - There is no fee waiver for Form I-130 and family members in preference categories are subject to backlogs which can entail multi-year waits for visa availability. - o If the petitioner is an LPR, the beneficiary will be in a preference category and could have a lengthy wait until the priority date for the visa petition becomes current.
+If the petitioner is a U.S. citizen petitioning for a spouse or unmarried child under twenty-one, then the visa is immediately available as the beneficiary will be an immediate relative.